Syed-Muslim-19/Syed-Muslim-19/README.md

 <p>I'm a <b>Front-End Developer</b> and <b>2D-3D Game Developer</b></p>
 <ul>
   <li>I am a Front-End Developer and have obtained many certificates related to it.
-I have uploaded templates for various website on my HTML-CSS-JS repository.</li>
+I have uploaded templates for various website on my HTML-CSS-JS repository and many more</li>
   <br>
   <li>I am also a C++ language expert.
 I have uploaded various algo C++ codes on Cpp repository and C++ project on project.cpp repository</li>
   <br>